Machine Learning

 Biological neural networks have been incredibly successful in the natural world, as shown by how they are responsible for virtually all information processing in animals (including humans).
 Inspired by the versatility and robustness of biological neural networks, artificial neural networks (ANNs) have become a forefront in machine learning research by using mathematical models to approximate the functioning of their biological counterparts.
 Despite being heavily simplified versions of biological neural networks, ANNs have brought on significant technological innovation, from beating world record GO players to powering advanced image recognition software.

-Project #1 – Single Layer Perceptron (2022)
+Project #1 – Numpy-only Single Layer Perceptron (2022)

 Weights created by the single-layer perceptron on the MNIST dataset